 8. Do Not Touch It

 Now that you are set, remember not to spoil it yourself.
-So, DO NOT TOUCH your eyes or meddle with them.
+So, please DO NOT TOUCH your eyes or meddle with them.
 You will yourself smudge it by doing so.

 9. Keep Q-Tips Handy